twalker7/my-react-portfolio-20/README.md

 ## Installation
-npm install  to install all dependencies
+Execute 'npm install' in command line  to install all dependencies
  ### Technologies Used:
 React.js
 Node.js